 Division of Pharmacology, Physiology, and Biological Chemistry

-The division supports a broad spectrum of research aimed at obtaining a molecular-level understanding of biological processes and approaches to their control.
-Research funded takes a multifaceted approach to problems in pharmacology, physiology, biochemistry, and biological chemistry that are very fundamental in nature.
+The division supports a broad range of research aimed at obtaining a molecular-level understanding of biological processes and approaches to their control.
 NIGMS supports a variety of research opportunities including fellowships, career awards, research grants, technology development awards, and small business grants.

 The division has three branches.
 For a list of all staff and links to their biographical sketches, see the Division Staff Contacts page.
 Research areas supported by the branches and contact names are listed on the Contacts by Research Area page.